Dorisqi/foodie-connector/backend/api-doc.md

 {
     "message": "Validation failed.",
     "data": {
+        "id": [
-        "id": "The order corresponding to the id is already canceled" }
+            "The order corresponding to the id cannot be canceled" ]
+    }
 }
 ```